MontiCore/cd4analysis/docs/GettingStarted.md

 1.  **Element-Level Configuration (Tagging):** You can target specific elements inside your class diagram (such as a specific class, enum, or attribute) to explicitly enable or disable a decorator.
     This uses a targeting syntax of `<DiagramName>.<ElementName>:<Tag>`.
-For example, targeting `MyCompany.Address:noSetter` will prevent the generator from creating setter methods specifically for the `Address` class.
+For example, targeting `MyOrganizer.Day:noSetter` will prevent the generator from creating setter methods specifically for the `Day` class.
 2.  **Global-Level Configuration (Templates):** If you need to fundamentally change the default behavior or apply your own custom decorators across the entire build, you can supply a custom configuration template (e.g., a custom `.ftl` file) to replace the default `CD2Pojo` template.